FRAIOLIenzo/Truck-Quillity/README.md

 Truck-Quility is a web application designed to help logistics and transportation companies solve the Vehicle Routing Problem (VRP).
 The app optimizes the routing of delivery trucks based on constraints, such as distance and vehicle capacities, helping businesses reduce costs and improve efficiency.

+---

+## Contributors

+This project is a school project from 4 [CESI](https://www.cesi.fr/) students :
+- BERGBAUER ARTHUR
+- CHAOUCHE YLIES
+- ENZO FRAIOLI
+- THÉOPHILE NOËL

+---

 ## Features

 - **Route Optimization**: Calculates the most efficient routes for multiple vehicles to deliver goods to a set of locations.